After-school violin, viola, and cello instruction for beginning and intermediate string students

 - March 1: AfterWorks Solo Recital, Harris Hall (select students invited to perform)

-- May 3: Beginning Strings Showcase, Harris Hall
+- NEW DATE: May 1: Beginning Strings Showcase, Harris Hall in Aspen

 After-School Program Cost: $275